PTR™ Blanket is on sale now! Use code SPREADTHEWORD for $2,000 discount.

 • Sand Cracks: Start at the coronary band due to injury or white-line disease.

 Treatment includes keeping the hoof moisturized and addressing any underlying causes.
-Gladiator Equine offers hoof supplements that can help improve hoof quality and resilience.
+Gladiator Equine offers hoof devices that can help improve hoof quality and resilience.

 Thrush